erizov/Professor/semester_09/lecture_61_cloud_native/serverless_architecture/school.en.md

 ## Simple Explanation

-Serverless Architecture is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Serverless Architecture is an algorithm used to solve specific problems in computer science.

 ## Where It's Used